gntech/prjbrain/README.md

 # Prjbrain

-The idea behind Prjbrain is that I by looking through your product development documentation provide valuable insight into the status of the project.
+The idea behind Prjbrain is that it helps keeping product development documentation in good order.
+It does this by parsing the content of your product development documentation and provides valuable insight into the status of the project.
+Suggesting where things looks out of order.

 ## Current functionality